Skip to main content

 Trish agrees that exercise is vital.
 'The research shows that as soon as you lose your ability to move, you get sick fairly quickly.
 We all want to be one of those 80-year-old women who is still walking in the park and can catch the train or bus into town... but you can't do that if you can't walk.'
 It's not enough to simply walk around the shops or do housework, and women should consider adding hills or steps to their walk.
 'It has to be a significant load on the muscle and tendon.'

-She advises getting a program from a physiotherapist or exercise physiologist and starting with about two-kilogram weights.
+She advises getting a programme from a physiotherapist or exercise physiologist and starting with about two-kilogram weights.
 Going too heavy too fast can lead to injury.
 Women also tend to lose upper body strength, so training for the arms is important.
 Professor Szoeke adds that research shows doing something every day is the strongest predictor of good cognition.
 'When you're dealing with something that's slowly trying to damage you over 30 years, the thing that you enjoy doing every day is going to keep you healthiest;' she says.
 She adds that physical activity and diet can reduce high blood pressure - associated with increased rates of dementia, heart disease and stroke - but regular health checks are a good idea, so you can get treatment if necessary.

 TIP